Fundamentals of Soil Science

 The lectures will cover:

-- Origin of Soils
+- Origin of Soils and need to ensure sustainability

 - Soil Chemistry and Testing